Office of Laity and Family (OLF)

 FABC Office of Human Development a Youth Consultation, which

-recommended that the FABC establish a Commission for Youth within
+recommended that the FABC establish a Desk for Youth within

 the FABC Office of Laity.
 Mr. Jun Hashimoto was entrusted with the